-In the light of this scripture, we can readily understand how it is that the wicked are to be recompensed in the earth.
-Prov.
-11:31.
-Coming up in the second resurrection, at the end of the one thousand years of Rev. 20:5, they come up around the New Jerusalem, the beloved city, the abode of the saints, then descended from heaven to earth (chap.
-21:5), and then their fearful retribution overtakes them.
+Recompensed in the Earth.
+In the light of this last scripture, we can readily understand how it is that the wicked are to be recompensed in the earth.
+Proverbs 11:31.
+Coming up in the second resurrection, at the end of the one thousand years of Revelation 20:5, they come up on the breadth of the earth, around the New Jerusalem, the beloved city, the abode of the saints, then descended from heaven to earth (chapter 21:5), and then their fearful retribution overtakes them.
 It is then that they have their portion in those purifying fires that sweep over the earth, in which, according to Peter's testimony, the elements of this great globe itself shall melt with fervent heat.
-2 Pet.
-3:10, 12.
-For it is at the day of Judgment (by which of course we must understand the execution of the Judgment) and perdition of ungodly men that this takes place.
-See verse 7. p.
-284, Para.
-4, [DESTINY].
+2 Peter 3:10,12.
+For it is at the day of judgment (which of course means the execution of the judgment) and perdition of ungodly men that this takes place.
+2 Peter 3:7.

-So, too, the righteous, as they go forth upon the new earth (verse 13), destined to be their eternal and glorious abode, will receive their recompense in the earth.
-Then will have been fulfilled the word of the Lord by the prophet Malachi, which says, "For behold, the day cometh, that shall burn as an oven: and all the proud, yea, and all that do wickedly, shall be stubble: and the day that cometh shall burn them up, saith the Lord of hosts, that it shall leave them neither root nor branch.
-But unto you that fear my name, shall the Sun of righteousness arise with healing in his wings; and ye shall go forth, and grow up as calves of the stall.
-And ye shall tread down the wicked; for they shall be ashes under the soles of your feet in the day that I shall do this, saith the Lord of hosts."
-Mark the distinctness of this language. p.
-285, Para.
-1, [DESTINY].

-It does not say that the wicked shall be as ashes, nor does it introduce any comparison here whatever, but plainly states a plain fact, that they shall be ashes, under the soles of the saints' feet, -- not that the saints will literally walk on ashes, but the wicked, having been reduced to ashes, like all the sin-and-curse-polluted things, are incorporated into the substance of the new earth, which the saints are evermore to inhabit, as it emerges from the renovating fires of the last day. p.
-285, Para.
-2, [DESTINY].
+So, too, the righteous, as they go forth upon the new earth (id. verse 13), destined to be their eternal and glorious abode, will receive their recompense in the earth.
+Then will have been fulfilled the word of the Lord by the prophet Malachi, which says, For, behold, the day comes, that shall burn as an oven; and all the proud, yea, and all that do wickedly, shall be stubble.
+And the day that comes shall burn them up, said the Lord of Hosts, that it shall leave them neither root nor branch.
+But unto you that fear my name shall the Sun of Righteousness arise with healing in his wings.
+And you shall go forth, and grow up as calves of the stall.
+And you shall tread down the wicked.
+For they shall be ashes under the soles of your feet in the day that I shall do this, said the Lord of Hosts.
+Mark the distinctness of this language.
+It does not say that the wicked shall be as ashes, nor does it introduce any comparison here whatever, but plainly states a plain fact, that they shall be ashes, under the soles of the saints' feet, not that the saints will literally walk on ashes.
+But the wicked, having been reduced to ashes, like all sin and curse polluted things, are incorporated into the substance of the new earth, which the saints are evermore to inhabit, as it emerges from the renovating fires of the last day.